i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mSmartContracts/README.md

   - Output: Emit an AgreeOnPenalty event with provider and consumer public keys, agreement id, chosen penalty, new end date, price, fee

+- <b> Notify consent revoked </b>

+  - Input: Data offering id

+  - Action: Returns an array of consumers who have an agreement for that data offering id

+  - Output: Consumer public keys

+## Explicit User Consent

 - <b> Give consent </b>

-  - Input: Data offering id, consent subjects (a list of identifiers of the data owner), consent from hash, start and end date
+  - Input: Data offering id, consent subjects (a list of identifiers of the data owner), consent from hash, start
+           and end date

   - Action: Give consent for a data offering and publish the consent for multiple consent subjects